Proactive WordPress Management — Not Reactive Support

 Why is WordPress maintenance priced as a monthly service?

-Maintenance reflects ongoing oversight — not one-time updates.
 Each website has its own architecture, plugin stack, integrations, and risk profile.
-Pricing reflects update frequency, monitoring depth, security hardening, and direct developer involvement required to manage that environment responsibly.
+Pricing reflects update frequency, monitoring depth, security hardening, and the level of direct developer involvement required to manage that environment responsibly.

 Can I cancel if I no longer need maintenance?

-Yes.
-Maintenance plans are month-to-month.
-However, environments that process revenue or support operations benefit from consistent oversight.
-Intermittent management increases operational risk and reduces update predictability.
+However, environments that generate revenue or support operations benefit from consistent oversight.
+Intermittent management increases operational risk, reduces update predictability, and can expose your site to avoidable issues over time.

 Essential